-Unit Detail including projects and activities including duration of units (pacing) plan:
+Unit detail including projects and activities including duration of units (pacing plan):

-The basic weekly activity component will consist of completing the regular English 1P curriculum.
-In addition to those requirements the Lab portion of the class will consist of a regimented schedule of reading and various activities designed to foster development in English language.
+The basic weekly activity component will consist of completing the regular junior curriculum.
+In addition to those requirements, the Lab portion of the class will consist of a regimented schedule of reading, and various activities designed to foster development in English language.
 The first semester will take place with a weekly schedule that is consistent and tightly structured.
-Each day will provide a reading duration of at least twenty minutes.
-On each of those days, students should be given five to find all materials and do any changing of their books.
+Each day will provide a reading duration of about twenty minutes.
+On each of those days students should be given five minutes to find all materials and do any changing of their books.
 With the remaining twenty minutes of class, students will do some type of linguistic activity each day of the week.
 Each day of the week should also find students responding to their reading in their journals.
-This will help students learn the basic principals of story development and learn to track those elements in their own reading.
+This will help students learn the basic principles of story development and learn to track those elements in their stories.

-Schedules for individual teachers may vary but should consist of the basic categories: Reading Strategies; Writing Conventions; Grammar Exercises; Essay Development; Vocabulary Development; and Test Preparation.
-By using these categories creatively, teachers can use their own techniques and devices to enhance student learning.

-In addition, students will be reading two and a half hours for homework a week.
-This reading assignment is verified with a parent sign off sheet.
-On the sign off the parent should provide the teacher with a phone number for communications of any concerns or positive feedback.
+Schedules for individual teachers may vary but should consist of the basic categories: Reading Strategies; Writing Conventions; Grammar Exercises; Essay Development; Vocabulary Development.
+Under these categories teachers can use sound research based techniques and devices to enhance student learning.
+In addition to this weekly schedule students will also be reading two and a half hours for homework a week.
+This reading assignment is verified with a parent sign off sheet, whereby parents provide teachers' with a phone number to contact them to make sure they are monitoring their student's progress.

-As the year advances students read books in small groups and have book discussions.
+As the year advances, students read books in small groups and have book discussions.
 This process teaches them how to speak orally about the books they read.
-Students complete various literary projects when they complete books, and all books that they finish get recorded so the teacher can monitor the amount of pages read.

-As the second semester begins, student will start to feel more comfortable with each other and various supplemental activities will be inserted into the curriculum.
+Students complete various literary projects when they complete books, and all books that they finish get recorded so we can monitor the amount of pages read.
+As the second semester begins, students will start to feel more comfortable with each other and various supplemental activities will be inserted into the curriculum.
 Activities can be, but are not limited to:

 - College preparedness activities

-- Watching and responding to one movie related to school success if time permits (Dead Poet's Society, Hoop Dreams, Stand and Deliver, Rudy, etc)
+- Watching and responding to one movie related to school success (Dead Poet's Society, Hoop Dreams, Stand and Deliver, Rudy, etc)

 - Note taking activities

 - Book circles

 - Projects based on their reading

 - Vocabulary development games.